catmando/LocoRuby/README.md

 not changed.

 Create a javascript object that contains constants, methods, and instance variables of the local ruby code.
 Then we can just say LocoRuby.my_local_method instead of using eval.
+Likewise return the result as a jsonp object instead of a string.

 Instead of using the browser popup, create a webkit based browser window in native UI app.
 This would give us better control over the way the popup looks.